3000 LESBIANS GO TO YORK

 Rachel Dax is a writer, director and producer working across a range of media including film, audio-drama and LGBTQ+ fiction.

 Rachel has written, produced and directed several short fiction films.
 Time & Again starring Dame Sian Phillips and Brigit Forsyth, was shown at over 65 film festivals and won 15 awards, and was screened four times on the BBC.
-Rachel’ first feature length documentary Greer Ralston – Giving It All To Art, exploring the life and work of Scottish artist Greer Ralston, was released in September 2024 and has already been picked up by two festivals.
+Rachel’s first feature length documentary Greer Ralston – Giving It All To Art, exploring the life and work of Scottish artist Greer Ralston, was released in September 2024.
+It has screened at several festivals across the globe and will be broadcast on BBC Scotland in late 2025, after which it will be on BBC iPlayer for 2 years.

 In 2020, Rachel published In Isolation – A Short Book Of Long Monologues which was written during lockdown.
 Between 2021 and 2023 she then produced and directed these monologues as audio-drama podcasts working closely with sound editors, composers and actors – including the late, great Ruth Madoc of Hi-De-Hi fame.